neutrou/MergeTacticsClanLB/README.md

 > 📝 `KEY` is your API access key.
 > 📝 `CLANS` must be a valid JSON array of clan tags.
+> The # character must be removed from the clan tags

 ### 3. Install Dependencies